Table of Contents

 3. Diet

-Foods or beverages like coffee, tea, or candies with artificial colouring can stain the tongue yellow.
+What you eat and drink can also contribute to tongue discolouration.
+Foods and beverages like coffee, tea, or candies containing artificial colouring can temporarily stain the tongue yellow.

 4. Smoking